SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Conclusion

 \section{Conclusion}

 In this \ac{SoK}, we investigated security-related research on all layers of the image processing pipeline.
-We classified the attacks on this pipeline by applying the automotive security standard ISO 21434~\cite{international_organization_for_standardization_isosae_2021}.
-Additionally, we surveyed robustness-related research on the image processing pipeline and identified six main classes of work.
+We classified the attacks on this pipeline by adapting the automotive security standard ISO 21434.
+Additionally, we surveyed robustness-related research on the pipeline and identified six main classes of work.
 By analyzing both security- and robustness-related research, we aimed to take a first step towards closing the existing research gap between these domains and identified the need for a testing environment.
-With our proposed testbed, we enable researchers to modify several components on all layers of the image processing pipeline and analyze the system impact of individual component changes, allowing further research for both security and robustness.
-A use-case analysis of the blinding attack shows the benefit of such an embedded testbed and highlights that the two research domains must be considered in unison.
+With our proposed testbed PICT, we enable researchers to modify several components on all layers of the pipeline and analyze the system impact of individual component changes, allowing further research on security and robustness.
+Three use case analyses show the benefit of our testbed and highlight that the two research domains must be considered in unison.
 Future work on the five identified research gaps can help make the overall system more secure and robust.

-\begin{acks} We thank Markus Nickl for creating the 3D model of the image processing pipeline testbed.
-This work is supported by the European Union-funded project CyberSecDome (Agreement No.: 101120779). \end{acks}
+\begin{acks} We thank Markus Nickl for creating the 3D model of the camera mount of our testbed.
+This work is supported by the European Union-funded project CyberSecDome (Agreement No.: 101120779).
+We gratefully acknowledge the support provided by the U.S. Department of Transportation (DOT) through the National Center for Transportation Cybersecurity and Resiliency (TraCR) grant \#~No.69A3552344812-2027534. \end{acks}